Hylozoic/zome-explorer/README.md

 ## Usage

-You have to provide it the instance id of your running dna instance, which you can find in your conductor config.
+In the GUI, you provide the instance id of your running dna instance, which you can find in your conductor config.
-Now you can look at the zomes listed on the left. click on a zome to see all public functions of that zome, together with function signature.
+Now you can look at the zomes listed on the left.
+Click on a zome to see all public functions of that zome, together with function signature.
 Enter JSON in the textarea and hit call to call a given function.
 The JSON should match the structure of the expected inputs.

 A history of all function calls in this session is maintained in the right column, so you can easily use results of one call in the next.